Who is my electricity supplier?

 Dual fuel offers

-Dual fuel is the supply of gas and electricity by the same Electricity supplier.
+Dual fuel is the supply of gas and electricity by the same company.
 Some gas and electricity suppliers are licensed separately by Ofgem to supply customers with both fuels.
-Some electricity suppliers will supply both fuels under one contract, while others will give one contract for gas and another for electricity.
+Some companies will supply both fuels under one contract, while others will give one contract for gas and another for electricity.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS